thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Hide the empty results label when the search input is empty
 - [Improvement] Save Go To options between sessions
 - [Fix] Add a missing label for the options separator
+- [Fix] Ignore leading and trailing spaces in the search input

 ## Run